Raja2591/Polaron-Coherence-in-2D-aggregates-using-openmp/README.md

 Openmp
 ------

 The polaron absorption spectrum needs to be averaged over several thousand configurations to obtain absolute convergence.
 The code uses openmp to parallely run the disorder configurations over multiple processors on a single node or over multiple nodes.
 Please look for the file "cms_local_disorder" for the full code.
-I have also added the different subroutines individually if you want to have a look.
+I have also added the different subroutines separately if you want to have a look.

 Modeling Molecular Aggregates
 ----------------------------------------